venkat19-spec/Yoga-Pose-Estimation-and-Feedback/README.md

 # Objective:

-# A machine learning model to assess the yoga pose performed by the practitioner and to provide feedback to the practitioner to correct their pose.
+# Design a Machine Learning based application that monitors the yoga pose performed by the practitioner and gives real time feedback for improvement of  the yoga posture.